Cilla Black: Early fame – the Brian Epstein years

-After Epstein
+After Brian Epstein

 Black's boyfriend and songwriter Bobby Willis assumed management responsibilities after Epstein died.
 After the relatively disappointing performance of "I Only Live to Love You" (UK No. 26, 1967), Black hit a new purple patch in her recording career, starting with "Step Inside Love" in 1968 (UK No. 8), which McCartney wrote especially for her as the theme for her new weekly BBC television variety series.
 Other successes followed in 1969: "Conversations" (UK No. 7), "Surround Yourself with Sorrow" (written by Bill Martin, Phil Coulter, UK No. 3), "If I Thought You'd Ever Change Your Mind" (No. 20).
 Black had a further big hit with "Something Tells Me (Something's Gonna Happen Tonight)" (UK No. 3) in 1971.

 Black's association with the Beatles continued.
 At the 1971 Cannes Film Festival she joined George Harrison, Ringo Starr and singer Marc Bolan to attend a screening of the John Lennon–Yoko Ono experimental film Erection.
 She also holidayed with Harrison and Starr on a trip aboard a yacht chartered by Starr.
 "Photograph" was written on this trip—originally intended for Black—but Starr decided to record it himself.
 George Harrison also wrote two songs for Black: "The Light that has Lighted the World" and "I'll Still Love You (When Every Song is Sung)".
 The latter she recorded during 1974 with her then-producer David Mackay, but it was not heard publicly until 2003 when it was included on a retrospective collection entitled Cilla: The Best of 1963–78.

 Writing in 1969, the rock music journalist Nik Cohn wrote: